 Hills: Largo Law (290m), Craig Rock (235m)

-At just 290m Largo Law is a distinctive ancient volcano in the flat landscape of the East Neuk and the 10th highest hill in Fife.
+At just 290m Largo Law is a distinctive ancient volcano in the flat landscape of the East Neuk and has the accolade of being the 10th highest hill in Fife.
 To its east lies the attractive outlier of Craig Rock where an old hillfort may have been located.

 Starting at the cemetery use the grassy footpath to Chesterstone Farm following the signs around the outside of the farm buildings.
 From here a muddy track takes you to the foot of the hill from where a steep and eroded path heads up the southern face to the 283m south top.
 An alternative to this path takes you around to the western side of the hill above gorse bushes from where you can ascend grassy slopes to the south top.
-From this point there is a small descent to a stile and a final short ascent to the trig point and summit.
+From the south top there is a small descent to a stile and a final short ascent to the trig point and summit.
+The hill route is shown in red on the above route map.

 Largo Law and Keil’s Den Circular Walk